7RU7H/Archive/Wireless-Hacking/WIFI-Hacking.md

 ## Checks and Airmon-ng

-First Check adapter configuration, check for `Mode:Monitor` and then check again after running `airmon-ng`
+First Check adaptor configuration, check for `Mode:Monitor` and then check again after running `airmon-ng`
 ```bash
 iwconfig # See if tool is avaliable
 airmon-ng start wlan<NUM># Put into monitor mode